dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-static-web-apps.md

 - Log in with Azure CLI.
 - Create a resource group.
 - If you haven't done these requirements, please refer to [Azure CLI content](/cloud-hosting/azure/azure-cli).
-- GitHub repository with source code that consists of an HTML page (index.html) or an output from static site generator, e.g. Gatsby, Jekyll.
+- GitHub repository with source code that containts an HTML page (index.html) or an output from static site generator, e.g. Gatsby, Jekyll.

 # Create a static app from existing source code
 - Use the following command to create Azure static web app with a free plan.